-How do you compare to Santa Claus?
-After all, he is a charismatic leader, respected authority, he manages a stable team of top performers (and if one of the elves or reindeers left, he managed well because we did not notice anything), the client experience is excellent and he gets the job done year after year by respecting a strict deadline and staying calm, reassuring and positive.
+Let’s refer to one of the best and most stable benchmarks we can think of: Santa Claus.
+After all, he does not run out of style, he is a charismatic leader, respected authority, he manages a stable team of top performers (and if one of the elves or reindeers left, he managed well because we did not notice anything), the client experience is excellent and he gets the job done year after year by respecting a strict deadline and remaining calm, reassuring and positive.
+Everything to thrive for.

 Here come the 5 key success factors that make Ol’ Santa a better manager than you:

-- Have a clear personal branding: Everybody knows what Santa stands for, there are no bad surprises with him, people can rely on him and feel secured.
+- He has a clear personal branding: Everybody knows what Santa stands for.
+There are no surprises with him, people can rely on him and feel reassured.
 And foremost, he is consistent which is a major characteristic followers look for in a manager (and I look for in my candidates in my job as a headhunter by the way).
 Consistency will be interpreted as something positive whilst inconsistency will often be seen as a sign of either insincerity or weakness.
 Like every good manager, Santa is predictable and has a clear communication (“Be good for 12 months and you will get the bonus by the end of the year.
 Be nasty and you won’t”).
 People know what Santa expects from them and what they can expect from Santa.
-Full stop.
+Period.